TLmaK0/avl-crrcsim-editor/README.md

 And select avl path in Edit->Set AVL executable

 Create your airplane, and then export as AVL file or CRRCsim Xml.

+This software is in a early beta fase, so be careful with the result.

+Please, help me to improve it.